bjeptum/CleanCity_OG_Testers/tests/defect-log.md

 **Jira/GitHub (Bug) Link**: [Defect](https://github.com/bjeptum/CleanCity_OG_Testers/issues/8)

 **Requirement Affected** Edit button does not respond when clicked by the admin (in HTML version).
-The edit button should respond to its function by resulting in the edit field/window being opened
+The edit button should respond to its function by resulting in the edit field/window being opened.
+[See the defect shown in the video this Jira scrum https://adamsapeh35.atlassian.net/browse/SCRUM-57]
 NOTE: this could not be verified in Node.js version because requests do not reflect there, see the previous bug.

 **Severity**: High

 **Summary**:  This limits the user and the admin because this will result in service complications and bad review for the application.
 [Admin Edit button] ![alt text](<Screenshot 2025-07-16 122344-1.png>)